evanlloydjohns/PyCaster/README.md

 - [ ] Add a GUI module for implementation of a start menu and pause menu
 - [ ] Investigate migrating mouse button input to engine.process_mouse_buttons()
 - [ ] Add config for variable graphics modules (maybe class that handles controls depending on module)
-- [ ] Use the buffer swap principle for movement updates
+- [ ] Investigate using the buffer swap principle for movement updates
 - [ ] Investigate the use of a decorator for the player collision check
 - [ ] Need to make mouse movement smooth
 - [ ] Allow player to slide along wall (do some trig stuff I guess)